opencv/opencv/doc/tutorials/objdetect/traincascade.markdown

 are created for the case of interrupted training, so you may delete them after completion of training.

-Training is finished and you can test you cascade classifier!
+Training is finished and you can test your cascade classifier!